bliew-splunk/soar-ctis/ms_playbook.md

 ### Indicators list
 Example indicator object.
 - TLP is specified via `object_marking_refs`, which references the static TLP marking-definition object
+- For the SOAR integration, we could tag the indicator with the generated STIX indicator id, and reuse if we want to resubmit the same indicator
+  - possibly use a prefix too, like `stix:indicator--abc123`
 ```json
 {
   "created": "",